Grantimatter/ROC/project/README.md

 # Wiswell Bank
-A database-connected banking application using Postgresql and accessed using a JDBC with DAO (Data Access Object) design pattern.
+A database-connected banking application using Postgresql and accessed using a JDBC with a DAO (Data Access Object) design pattern.

 Author: ***Grant Wiswell***